-Although the Kore 93 does not feel quite as damp as the Volkl Mantra M5, we did not experience the extreme chatter our testers found in the Icelantic Pioneer 96.
-We only found the Kore 93 to lack stability at the high end of our the speed limits, which is pretty high.
+Although the Kore 93 does not feel quite as damp as the top contenders in this category, we did not experience the extreme chatter our testers thought they might.
+We only found the Kore 93 to lack stability at the high end of our speed limits, which is pretty high.
 At these speeds, the ski tends to flop around a bit.
 But in the majority of conditions, and at all but the most ludicrous of speeds, the Kore 93 performed much better than you would expect from a ski lacking a metal core.

 Head is a company known for making high-quality racing skis.
 While the Kore 93 is not built for the slalom course, our testers felt a bit of that racing background when laying the Kore over on edge.
 The skis initiate turns quickly and easily and have a ton of energy throughout the arc.
 Because of the camber underfoot and the Karuba wood core, they also have the pop that most skiers seek when carving a fresh groomer.

-These skis are also quick edge to edge, just like the K2 Pinnacle 88 Ti, and make it fairly easy to adjust your turn shape and width, like the Volkl Mantra M5.
+These skis are also quick edge to edge, just like skis with a similar width, and make it fairly easy to adjust your turn shape and width.
 Also, despite being tested in a very long 189cm, the Kore 93's turn radius is only 17.5m.
 This makes for a tight arcing turn that feels like you're adding a few extra points to the g-force.

 The Kore 93 is fairly easy to drive and direct through all sorts of crud, and our testers found the tip deflection to be minimal.
 But the ski does lack the ability to absorb the inconsistencies found in crud conditions.
-In contrast, you can ski the Nordica Enforcer 93 through most anything — avalanche debris, chicken heads, etc. — without begging for a knee replacement.
+In contrast, you can ski our top-scoring skis through most anything — avalanche debris, chicken heads, etc. — without begging for a knee replacement.
 The Kore 93 transfers some of that rough travel through the ski and to the rider.

 Despite being only 93mm underfoot, the Kore 93 really shines in the soft stuff.
 In most storms, the Kore did an excellent job of keeping our testers afloat and whooping for joy.
 The large (136mm) tip brings the ski to the surface, and the generous tip rocker keeps them there.
-It is not nearly as floaty as the Blizzard Rustler 10, but it is about 10mm thinner overall.
+It is not nearly as floaty as a powder ski, but it is much thinner overall.

 The Kore's rocker and soft flex pattern in the tip and tail combined to make it easy to slash, slarve, and butter turns in any terrain on a powder day.
-It has much more float and predictability in soft snow than the Enforcer, which has a similar width underfoot.
+It has much more float and predictability in soft snow than some with a similar width underfoot.
 Our testers imagine that the soft snow capabilities of the Kore only increase as you get into the wider skis of the Kore line.

 Playfulness is yet another category where the Kore outperformed most other skis we tested.
 The Kore 93 is a blast to play around the mountain on for similar reasons that it is fun to ride in powder (flex pattern, rocker, etc.).
-Our testers were jumping off everything they could find, just like when they were on the Rustler 10s.
+Our testers were jumping off everything they could find.

 The Kore 93 provides plenty of pop off of jumps and super soft landings by blending its wood core and camber underfoot with soft-rockered tips and tails.
 It is also incredibly lightweight, which makes it easy to throw around and around and around…

 The 189cm length that we tested is not the ideal length for a bump ski.
 Even so, our testers found them to be a good ski on most bump runs — some key aspects of its design play into making it a good bump ski.
 The tip and tail rocker make for a more forgiving and less catchy experience when navigating the troughs.
-In this way, it's similar to the Black Crows Daemons.
-The quickness of the ski, stemming from its low swing weight, reminded our testers of the Blizzard Rustler 10.
-Finally, the narrow(ish) width underfoot allows for quick pivoting, like with the K2 Pinnacle 88 Ti.
+The quickness of the ski, stemming from its low swing weight, reminded our testers of shorter skis and the narrow(ish) width underfoot allows for quick pivoting.

 If you like to open it up and double or air bumps, the length we tested is fantastic.
 But if you like to zipper-line under the chair, a shorter version would suit you better.
 We recommend going at least one size down if you ski bumps more often than not.

-This ski retails for $650, which puts it just below the average for the skis tested in this category.
+This ski retails for just below the average for the skis tested in this category.
 The combination of such high scores in each of our testing categories and its relatively reasonable price point leads us to call this your best value for a men's all-mountain ski.
 It earns our Best Buy award.

 This ski has a West Coast feel.
 It's not too serious (soft-ish flex), trendy and relaxed (rockered tips and tails), likes to have fun (see our playfulness category), but can get down to business and work hard (stable and can lay down a carving turn).
 It feels more are home on soft, natural, cold snow, but it can also handle any condition it is thrown in to with grace.